SpoonX/aurelia-config/README.md

 ### Configuring the plugin

-You can specify which plugin configs you want to register and add the data you want to get merged into the configs of the plugins.
+You can specify which plugin configs class you want to register and add the data you want to get merged into the configs of the plugins.

 ```js
 export function configure(aurelia) {